The medically-based spa at Warren Clinic Plastic Surgery

 While problems are infrequent, physician's offices generally have medical personnel available if a problem develops.

-Is the medical spa located outside of a doctor's office in, for example, a mall or salon?
+Is the medical spa located outside of a doctor's office, for example, in a mall or salon?

 If so, ask the name of the physician responsible for oversight and when they are available for consultation or questions before having any injectable, deep peel or laser treatment.
 Also, ask about the training of any other medical personnel.
 This is vital to protect your health and insure an optimal outcome.
 These are generally safe procedures with minimal recovery, but do have real risks.